gofoji/pgtree/README.md

 Builds on the excellent work of [libpq_query](https://github.com/lfittl/libpg_query) to use the postgres (v12) source code to parse the SQL.

 This package builds an AST designed to make walking and mutating easier.
 Several basic helper functions are also included.

 In addition, it was built with a focus on ease of adding features and not performance.
+The is no intention to optimize for zero copy or minimum allocations.
+Do *NOT* use pgtree in a performance critical process.

 ## Why